xray-imaging/meta-cli/docs/source/sync.rst

 The APS meta-data also include all parameters required to complete a tomographic reconstruction including sample to detector distance, x-ray energy, pixel size, etc.; these parameters are extracted automatically and used by the beamline reconstruction software `tomoPy <https://tomopy.readthedocs.io/en/stable/>`_ and `tomocuPy <https://tomocupy.readthedocs.io/en/latest/index.html>`_ .

-Additionally, all reconstruction parameters like the center of rotation, the ring removal filter used as well as the version of the software used are stored in the HDF file.
+Additionally, when using `tomopy cli <https://tomopycli.readthedocs.io/en/latest/>`_, all reconstruction parameters like the center of rotation, the ring removal filter used as well as the version of the software used are stored in the HDF file.
 This guarantees full data collection and data analysis pipe-line repeatability.

 Beamline 2-BM μCT